National Electrical Code Articles and Information |

 if the feeder conductors carry the total load of the service conductors with

-than the service conductors [215.2(A)(4)]."
-So where does that leave us?
-Since indidividual dwelling units typically have a 200A service these days, 215.2(A)(3) already covers this.
+an ampacity of 55A or less [215.2(C)].
+Since individual dwelling units typically have a 200A service these days, 215.2(C) (it was 215.2(A)(3) in the 2020 NEC) already covers this.
 Back in the 1950s and earlier, homes were built with a 30A service.
 It's been a long time since 60A was normal, so the 55A rule excludes single family residential homes.
 But what about apartments?
 Even for small flats in a building without individual air conditioning units, we're typically above 100A.
 There's an electric range hookup, garbage disposal, and refrigerator.
 There are also receptacles for small appliances, plus modern lighting.
 You're just not going to see anyone build a residential unit with a service under 55A today.

 - Size your feeder overcurrent protection per Article 240 [215.3].
 This protection isn't optional.